-Stephen has a real understanding of the business drivers of his work, which was developed through a six month secondment working in-house at the US patent law department of a global pharmaceuticals company.
+Stephen is often sought out by clients for due diligence and freedom to operate matters, for his ability to assemble and focus teams to achieve results in commercially critical timeframes.
+He has a real understanding of the business drivers of his work, which was developed through a six-month secondment working in-house at the US patent law department of a global pharmaceuticals company.

 When qualifying as a patent attorney, Stephen was awarded the prestigious Gill Prize for achieving the highest overall mark in his final UK qualification exams, as well as the Michael Jones Prize for achieving the highest mark in the finals level patent prosecution paper.
 Earlier, Stephen was awarded the Bill Caro Prize for the highest mark when passing the Certificate in Intellectual Property Law at Queen Mary University of London.